AdaCore/learn/labs/intro-to-ada/chapters/arrays.rst

     Add link to "records" labs as soon as they are available!

-This exercise is based on the HTML colors exercise from a previous lab (*missing link*).
+This exercise is based on the HTML colors exercise from a previous lab (:doc:`./records`).
 In that exercise, one of the goals was to write the function :ada:`To_RGB` to convert from the :ada:`HTML_Color` type to the :ada:`RGB` type.
 These were the values for the colors: